 The Society's financial instruments consist of cash and cash equivalents, accounts receivable, short term investment, and accounts payable and accrued liabilities.
 All of these are reported at amortized costs.

 Management has determined that the Society is not exposed to significant credit, market or interest rate risk.

-10. COMPARATIVE FIGURES
+9. COMPARATIVE FIGURES

 Certain comparative figures have been reclassified to conform with the current year's presentation.
-Figures for the November 30, 2019 year end were audited by another firm of professional accountants.